Moving To Vegas To Retire?

 Of course, Las Vegas is famous for its world-class, and over the top entertainment scene.
-It’s a mecca for those who love to enjoy seeing their favorite performers up close.
+It’s best for those who love to enjoy seeing their favorite performers up close.
 But it’s not just entertainment.
-There are museums and performing arts, world-class restaurants, pro quality golf courses, parks and much more.
-Vegas has even finally earned its first pro sports teams, the Vegas Golden Knights NHL franchise (who, by the way, made it to the Stanley Cup playoffs in their first year, but we’re not bragging) and the soon to be Las Vegas Raiders NFL team, as well as now home to women’s basketball, soccer and baseball minor league teams.
+There are museums and performing arts, world-class restaurants, pro quality golf courses, parks, and much more.
+Vegas has even finally earned its first pro sports teams, the Vegas Golden Knights NHL franchise (who, by the way, made it to the Stanley Cup playoffs in their first year, but we’re not bragging) and the soon to be Las Vegas Raiders NFL team, as well as now home to women’s basketball, soccer, and baseball minor league teams.

 Of course, wherever you go in Vegas, always ask for a senior discount.
 Don’t forget about the many casino buffets that offer senior discounts during off hours.
 Here’s a list of some of the best tours, shows, and attractions that seniors particularly enjoy in and around Vegas.

 Get to know the area where you live.
 One way for newcomers to see the area is to take a few of the tours that are offered for tourists.
-Here our some our favorite tours:
+Here are some of our favorite tours: